Swollen Tongue: Introduction

 Diagnosing a swollen tongue and its cause may be delayed or missed because in some cases, a swollen tongue may progress gradually, such as in oral cancer, or it may not be severe enough or painful enough for a person to seek medical care.

-A swollen tongue is a symptom of many different conditions that range in severity from mild to immediately life-threatening, so a thorough medical ...more misdiagnosis »
+A swollen tongue is a symptom of many different conditions that range in severity from mild to immediately ...more misdiagnosis »